mkshaonexe/bainary_wave_generator-/README.md

 That's it! 🎉

-## 🧠 What are the Different Brainwave Frequencies?
+## 🧠 What are the Different Frequencies?

-### 🧠 Schumann Resonance (7.83 Hz)
+### 🧠 Solfeggio Frequency (852 Hz)
-- **Earth's natural electromagnetic frequency**
+- **Ancient sacred frequency**
+- Awakens intuition and inner strength
-- Stops overthinking and calms the mind
+- Helps clear overthinking and mental clutter
+- Returns to spiritual order and clarity
-- Promotes natural, grounded mental state
+- Promotes calm, peaceful mental state
-- Helps reduce anxiety and stress

 ### 📚 Beta Waves (14-20 Hz)
 - **Active concentration and focus**